 Is the Company Expert in Fintech Field?

 If you have decided to seek an outside partner to help build your fintech app, make sure they are experts in the fintech field.
 They should be very knowledgeable about different aspects that are needed in order to build a secure fintech app.
-Ask a lot of questions about the developer’s experience in fintech space.
+Ask a lot of questions about the developer’s experience in the fintech space.

 Are They Security Experts?

 Sure, your developer has to be super experienced at writing code.
-However, in fintech space, being knowledgeable about data and security is necessary.
+However, in the fintech space, being knowledgeable about data and security is necessary.
 It is simply a prerequisite for being an expert in fintech technology.

 Is There a Diverse Skill Set?